ark-lang/ark-docs/option_types.md

 # Option Types [in progress]

-An option type allows for either `Some(x)` or `None`.
+An option type represents the encapsulation of an optional value.

+`Some(x)` or `None`.
 Option types are in the standard library, they are represented with a tagged union, and can take any type `T`.

 ```